Game analytics made simple

 2.What are the differences between events and stats?

 Events track individual actions as they happen (like "Level completed" or "Item bought").
 Stats track cumulative numbers over time (like total levels completed or total items owned).
-Use events to understand what players do and stats to measure progress.
+Use events to understand what players do and use stats to measure progress.

 3.Can I keep my players anonymous?